 Jarrod Tanny, Associate Professor

-Charles and Hannah Block Distinguished Fellow in Jewish History
+Charles and Hannah Block Distinguished Scholar in Jewish History

 Morton Hall 254 |910.962.7580 |email@example.com